 A GROWING RESOURCE FOR RESEARCHING GRAY FAMILY HISTORY

 The purpose of The Gray Nation site is to assist genealogists in their search for Gray ancestors and relatives.
-Currently the People database contains 6,359 individuals (792 surnames) with information on birth, death, burial, marriage, immigration and military service.
-In some cases, photos are included.
+Currently the People database contains 6,805 individuals (854 surnames) with information on birth, death, burial, marriage, immigration, military service and in some cases, photos are included.
+As of May 2014, other life events such as childbirth, census, education, occupation and marriage/death witness have been added.
 The source of most of the records is ScotlandsPeople, an excellent site.
 Everything else comes from Ancestry.com, family archives, location visits and e-mailed contributions from sources around the world.
 It can be said that the sun never sets on the Gray family.

-Everyone knows that the Gray name is quite common throughout the world.
+It is well known that Gray is a common name found throughout the world.
 To attempt to document all branches of this family with one site would be a very tall order.
-Therefore this site will set its initial focus on the branch that has its roots in South Lanarkshire region in Scotland.
+Therefore this site will set its initial focus on the branch that has its roots in the South Lanarkshire region in Scotland.
 By the 17th century, these Grays resided in the Carmichael (Ponfeigh) area.
 Over time they migrated to nearby places such as Carstairs, Pettinain, Carnwath and Carluke.
 They earned their living as farmers, joiners, carpenters, laborers, shipbuilders, miners, masons, railroaders, tailors, shopkeepers, threadmill workers and entrepreneurs.
 It should noted that as the result of marriages and migrations, the People database contains individuals from all over Scotland and the world.